NeuonAI/neuon-hackwknd-cropai/README.md

 More result details can be found in our [project proposal](https://github.com/coffeestains1908/neuon-hackwknd-cropai#project-proposal).

 ### Android App
 A simple app is developd to use the model trained on mobile phone, the result are shown below.
-The app can be downloaded via link provided at [beginnig of this page](https://github.com/coffeestains1908/neuon-hackwknd-cropai/blob/master/README.md#prototype-apk).
+The app can be downloaded via link provided at [beginning of this page](https://github.com/coffeestains1908/neuon-hackwknd-cropai/blob/master/README.md#prototype-apk).
 <p align="center">
   <img src="cropAi_android.png"><br />
   Figure 2